bcarr092/pyCovertAudio/README.md

 * "Unix Makefiles" on Mac OS X
 * "NMake Makefiles" on Windows 7 and 10

-If "Unix Makefiles" was used in place of `<generator>` simply run `make` to build the application.
+Assuming "Unix Makefiles" was used in place of `<generator>` simply run `make` to build the application.
 If "NMake Makefiles" was used run `nmake` (and use `nmake` in the subsequent instructions in place of `make`, as well).
-Otherwise, execute the build command for your generator.
+Otherwise, execute the build command for your chosen generator.

 ### Documentation and Tests

 To build all the documentation for pyCovertAudio and its dependencies run `make doc`.
 The generated documentation will be placed in `../bin/doc`.

 To execute tests to ensure that the dependant libraries (e.g., CAHAL and CSignal) are running correctly run `make test`.
+Be forewarned, these tests will attempt to record and playback audio as well as execute a number of the signal processing functions of CSignal.
+Therefore, these tests can take some time to run!

 ### Running pyCovertAudio